Carlomos7/IS373-Nextjs/docs/Epic_Story_Workflow.md

 ```

 ### Steps
+**Note:** there are issue templates for epics and stories that you can use.
 1. **Create Epic**: Define an overarching task or theme.
 2. **Add Epic to 'Epics Documentation' Board**: Provide visibility and tracking for the Epic.
 3. **Determine Story Types**: Decide if the Epic contains User Stories, Technical Stories, or both.